ovolpe/ovolpe.github.io/_pages/about.md

 Welcome!
 I am an economist studying topics in labor.
 My research also draws on econometrics, public economics, and industrial organization.

-I will join <a href="https://www.economics.harvard.edu">Harvard University</a> as an Assistant Professor of Economics in July 2026, following a one-year postdoctoral fellowship in the department.
+In July 2026, I will join <a href="https://www.economics.harvard.edu">Harvard University</a> as an Assistant Professor of Economics, following a one-year postdoctoral fellowship in the department.

 My CV is linked <a href="/files/cv.pdf">here</a>.